MicrosoftDocs/cpp-docs/docs/atl/reference/category-macros.md

 > [!NOTE]
 >  ATL uses the standard component categories manager to register component categories.
 If the manager is not present on the system when the module is registered, registration succeeds, but the component categories will not be registered for that class.

- For more information about component categories, see [What are Component Categories and how do they work](http://msdn.microsoft.com/library/windows/desktop/ms694322) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information about component categories, see [What are Component Categories and how do they work](http://msdn.microsoft.com/library/windows/desktop/ms694322) in the Windows SDK.

 ### Example
  [!code-cpp[NVC_ATL_Windowing#100](../../atl/codesnippet/cpp/category-macros_1.h)]